ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/evidation/update2.md

 |1 hour       |101,623 |
 |1 day                 | 4,353     |

 As we can see, making the data less granular allowed us to greatly reduce the size of the data, making it easier for us to compute residuals.
-In computation of the residuals from the following section, we decided to use the 1 hour residuals and 1 day residuals to make computations as fast as possible.
+In computation of the residuals from the previous section, we decided to use the 1 hour residuals and 1 day residuals to make computations as fast as possible.

 ### Future Work on data